lxtk-org/lxtk/org.lxtk.lx4e.examples.json/README.md

 =============================================

 This example demonstrates a simple JSON editor based on the [VSCode JSON language server][1].
 The server is started when the first JSON file is opened.
-Note that this example does not support external files (files outside the Eclipse workspace).
+This example supports files in the Eclipse workspace as well as files outside the workspace.
 Initially, the server knows the JSON schema for `package.json` files; other schemas can be specified in JSON files using a `$schema` property.